Consensus Analyst Estimated Price Target of $21.60 for Remitly Global Inc. (NASDAQ:RELY) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Remitly Global Inc. (NASDAQ:RELY) raised 1.19% to close Wednesday’s market session at $18.70, higher as compared to yesterday’s close.
-The stock price fluctuated between $18.54 and $19.03 throughout the trading session with the volume trading being 592695 shares, which represented a significant variation when compared to the three months average volume of 954.52K shares.
-The firm’s stock price fluctuated 0.65% within the last five trades and 9.42% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 93.98% in the last 6 months and 14.37% was added to its value over the previous 3 months.
-RELY stock is trading at a margin of -1.48%, 2.07% and 36.45% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Remitly Global Inc. (NASDAQ:RELY) dipped -0.64% to close Wednesday’s market session at $18.63, lower as compared to yesterday’s close.
+The stock price fluctuated between $18.28 and $18.74 throughout the trading session with the volume trading being 652989 shares, which represented a significant variation when compared to the three months average volume of 913.32K shares.
+The firm’s stock price fluctuated 0.81% within the last five trades and -2.92% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 62.71% in the last 6 months and 8.88% was added to its value over the previous 3 months.
+RELY stock is trading at a margin of -2.28%, 1.24% and 34.58% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored